 This is best achieved by selecting a simple jump variant.
 The 2 most common variants are the Counter Movement Jump (CMJ) and the Drop Jump (DJ).
 Both variants are easy to learn, safe to perform and easy to reproduce.
 The DJ should work with a constant starting height, which is between 30 – 50 cm above the floor.
 In order to further standardize the two jump variations, athletes should place their hands on their hips when performing the jump.
 This prevents the athletes from taking the momentum with their arms.
 Alternatively, both variants can also be performed with one leg.
 It should be noted that a separate exercise should be created for this in order to keep the recorded data clean.

 It is also important that the Vmaxpro Sensor is placed in such a way that comparability between individual measurements of one athlete and several athletes can be ensured.
 To ensure this, we offer the Vmaxpro — Ankle & Wrist Velcro Strap.
 This guarantees a quick change between 2 athletes as well as the secure attachment of the sensor.
-If the Velcro tape is not available, the sensor can also be placed in the laces or a chest strap.
+If the Velcro strap is not available, the sensor can also be placed in the laces of a shoe or a chest strap.

 Conclusions on the training